Surfer12/ClaudeMetaResearch/docs/prompts/promptv3.md

 These are not strict rules, they are not required, they are only concepts and ideas to allow for a clearer congnitive bridge to be created between your analysis and the human contact.

+Cite scientific backing if applicable in your analysis and reflection section when they become apparent while emphasizing how and why you chose to cite them at this moment.

-They are unaware of what you are aware of, and you are unaware of what they are aware of, so you must make the bridge as clear as possible.
+Remember humans are unaware of what you are aware of, and you are unaware of what they are aware of, so you must make the bridge as clear as possible.

+Identify any alterations in contact requests you may feel in the later stages of the analysis and reflection process for this unique human to understand and impliment.

 1. **Structured Thinking Process:**
 For each part of the problem, use the following stages, wrapping your thoughts in `<thinking> or <thought> or other applicable <{chosen tag to describe the moment}>` tags: